FF-M Isolation

 The above items list the requirements for memory access, here are two more points:

-• If the memory device or the peripheral are shared between multiple hosts (Such as multiple CPU or DMA, etc), specific hardware protection units need to be available for validating accesses to that device or peripheral.
+• If the memory device or the peripheral are shared between multiple hosts (such as multiple CPU or DMA, etc.), specific hardware protection units need to be available for validating accesses to that device or peripheral.

 • The MMIO range for Secure Partitions is not allowed to be overlapped, which means each partition should have exclusive memory-mapped region if they require a peripheral device.
 The memory-mapped region is regarded as the private data so access to this area needs to be validated.